 Attaching the top deck boards

-9. Starting at the outside side of the platform, attach decking boards perpendicular to the framing.
+9. Starting at the outside side of the platform, attach decking boards perpendicular to the framing for the best stability.
 Attach with 2 screws wherever the deck board meets the frame board.

-Leave some space between each board for water drainage.
-We measured the gaps of the wood with the thick side of a wood shim so spacing was the same throughout.
+Leave a small gap between each board for airflow and water drainage.
+We measured consistent gaps by inserting the thick side of a wood shim as we worked.

-Note: We actually started adding deck boards against the house first, when we realized we would likely have to cut the last outside board to fit.
-So we switched gears, and started at the outside working in.
-Then once both sides finally met, we added a little more spacing in between the boards to just make it work, without cutting any wood to fit.
+Note: We started attaching the top deck boards against the house first, when we realized we would likely have to cut the last outside board to fit.
+So we switched gears quickly and started at the edge of the decking on both sides, then shuffled the interior board spaces a little to make it work.

 As you can see, we ran well into the evening with this build.
 But we wanted it done since we were so close!
 So we went full tilt until 10:30 pm and got it done!